jamartinh/polcanet/README.md

 ### Variance concentrating in the first 11 components of PolcaNet:
 ![POLCA Net Architecture](assets/mnist_variance.png)

-###  Comparison of classification results for the features extracted by PolcaNet and PCA:
+###  Comparison of classification results for the features extracted by PolcaNet and PCA (without using labels):
 Classifier, split (Test/Train), metrics (Accuracy, Precision, Recall, F1-Score), and transformation method (PCA/POLCA).

 | Classifier | Split | Metric | PCA | POLCA |